 So here you go, with the recipe.
 Enjoy, all.
 And if you are in the mood for another scary story, go read my completely fictional The Ghost and the Banyan Tree.
 Or better still, share your own encounter with the supernatural in the comments section.

-A few drops of food coloring (I mixed red and yellow to get the perfect shade of orange)
+- A few drops of food coloring (mix red and yellow to get the perfect shade of orange)